 Six Flags is opening more than 30 new rides across the country this year, a company spokeswoman confirmed.
 There are more than 100 rides and attractions opening this year in the United States alone, says Mangone.

-Here are some of our picks for the summer season.
+Here are our Top 10 picks for the 2016 summer season:

 Standing 223 feet tall, "Valravn" is the 18th roller coaster to open at Cedar Point, "the roller coaster capital of the world," in Sandusky, Ohio.

 Open in early May, Valravn claims to be the world's tallest dive coaster (223 feet), fastest dive coaster (75 mph) and the longest dive coaster (3,415 feet), with most inversions on a dive coaster (3) and the longest drop on a dive coaster (214 feet).

 King Kong comes back for a new adventure in "Skull Island: Reign of Kong," an immersive dark ride featuring animatronic figures and 3-D screens.